 Later on, however, we realized, that we don’t really need a bigger bag.
 Because we can pack all we need for a week, two weeks (or a year) in one carry on size backpack as well.
 How?
-Take a look at what’s inside my backpack.
+Take a look at my minimalist packing list!

 We are traveling carry on only because it’s much easier, it’s liberating and it’s cheaper.

 But why do others are traveling light?
 To find the answer I reached out to some fellow bloggers, frequent travelers, and asked them the same question.

 Why Travel With Carry On Only?

 In 2010 I decided to reduce my backpack to hand luggage by selling my junk I didn’t need to create a better, lighter travel lifestyle for myself.
 I’ve never looked back and enjoy the limitations.